-Successful prosecution against convicted traffickers remains very low despite substantial developments world wide in legislation against human trafficking and modern slavery.
+Successful prosecution against convicted traffickers is improving but remains low despite substantial developments worldwide in legislation against human trafficking and modern slavery.

 In 2012, the Anglican Consultative Council 15 (ACC15) passed Resolution 15:10 on The Trafficking of Persons urging Provinces of the Communion to:

 - learn about, and raise awareness of, their own country’s